truenas/documentation/content/GettingStarted/SharingStorage.md

 {{< /tab >}}
 {{< /tabs >}}

-With simple sharing done, TrueNAS is now installed, accessible, and capable to receive or share data over your network.
+With simple sharing done, TrueNAS is now installed, accessible, and able to receive or share data over your network.
 Now it is time to protect the TrueNAS storage by setting up [data backups]({{< relref "DataBackups.md" >}}).